percona/pmm/doc/source/glossary.option.rst

         -e METRICS_RESOLUTION=5s \
         percona/pmm-server:latest

-5. After you’re happy with your new container deployment you can remove the old container::
+5. Once you're satisfied with the new container deployment options and you don't plan to revert, you can remove the old container::

      docker rm pmm-server-old